nhsconnect/Events-Management/pages/receiver/receiver_requirements.md

 ### Requesting generic subscriptions:

+As part of the Private Beta NHS Digital intends to validate the generic subscription functionality by working closely with suppliers and providers to identify and configure their generic subscriptions.
+As part of this collaborative approach, during private beta, an interim process for submitting generic subscriptions has been implemented as follows:

+1. providers start by downloading and completing the "Request Generic Subscriptions" spreadsheet
-Download and complete the "Request Generic Subscriptions" spreadsheet, raise an NHS Digital service desk issue asking for the generic subscriptions to be configured.
+2. once complete the provider needs to raise an NHS Digital service desk issue asking for the generic subscriptions to be configured
+3. NHS digital will validate and configure the generic subscriptions with the NEMS

+The intention is to use this process during the Private Beta but an improved process is planned as part of the wider roll out of NEMS service.

-Details of the columns within the spreadsheet are as follows:
+More details relating to the columns within the spreadsheet are as follows:

 | Column | Required | Description |
 | --- | --- | --- |